payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 built for pgi version 18.4 and mvapich 2.1 would be ``foo/1.1/pgi/18.4/mvapich/2.1``.

+The ``.modulerc`` files themselves are not trivial, but these can generally be written in a generic fashion, usable by multiple packages, and can just be symlinked to the appropriate locations.
 We define five such files which can be linked as ``.modulerc``:

-We define two such files which can be linked in the module tree at various places at ``.modulerc`` for defaulting the compiler.
+Two of these files  can be linked in the module tree at various places as ``.modulerc`` for defaulting the compiler.
 One to default to the family portion of the compiler (e.g. gcc, intel, or pgi), and one for the version.
 For the family portion of the compiler, we have the file ``modulerc.select_compiler_family`` as below: